Gabi4213/Gabi4213/README.md

 Here's a bit about me:

--My name is Gabi, I am 22 years old currently studying Computer Games Programming while being a game developer/content creator on YouTube.
+- My name is Gabi, I am 22 years old currently studying Computer Games Programming while being a game developer/content creator on YouTube.
--Ex Intern Gameplay Programmer at Microsoft/Xbox/Rare Studios working on Sea of Thieves.
+* Ex Intern Gameplay Programmer at Microsoft/Xbox/Rare Studios working on Sea of Thieves.
--Previously Worked with LEGO, Logitech, Unity and Snapchat.
++ Previously Worked with LEGO, Logitech, Unity and Snapchat.